Are you feeling overwhelmed following the birth of your child?

 - Difficult pregnancy

 - Poor social support

 - Recent life crisis, such as a death in the family

 - Perfectionist tendencies

 - Having a colicky baby

-As a new mom, you’re under a lot of pressure to perform, which can make confusing negative feelings about motherhood and your baby difficult to process.
-Moreover, there is a stigma surrounding maternal mental health.
+As a new parent, you’re under a lot of pressure to perform, which can make confusing negative feelings about parenthood and your baby difficult to process.
+Moreover, there is a stigma surrounding the postpartum experience.
 You’re expected to be filled with love and joy following the birth of your child— to be an expert caregiver right out of the gate.
-As a result, many new moms feel ashamed about reaching out for help.
+As a result, many new parents feel ashamed about reaching out for help.

 Therapy is Highly Effective at Treating PMADs